Kellie Gibson: AFL Women's career

 Gibson was one of two marquee player signings announced by Adelaide in July 2016, in anticipation of the 2017 AFL Women's season.
 After playing in all seven regular season games and the 2017 AFL Women's Grand Final with the premiership-winning team, Gibson expressed a desire to return to Western Australia.
 Unable to negotiate a trade with Fremantle, Adelaide delisted her in May 2017.
 At the start of the free agency period, Fremantle signed Gibson for the 2018 AFL Women's season.

 Gibson sustained a hip flexor injury in a practice match before the beginning of the 2018 AFL Women's season.
 An initial diagnosis suggested a six-to-eight week recovery time.
 She made her debut for Fremantle in the final round of the 2018 season, kicking a goal as Fremantle defeated Carlton at Fremantle Oval.

-In April 2019, Gibson joining cross-town rivals West Coast for their inaugural season.
+In April 2019, Gibson joined cross-town rivals West Coast for their inaugural season.
 It was revealed Gibson signed on with on 25 June 2021.

 After managing 8 games in season 6 of 2022, Gibson suffered a season-ending ACL injury in the opening round of season 7.

 Gibson made her return from injury in the opening round of the 2023 AFL Women's season.
-She went on to play every game that season, finishing as West Coast's leading goalkicker and setting a new Club record and career-best tally for goals kicked, with 12 goals.
+She went on to play every game that season, finishing as West Coast's leading goalkicker and setting a new club record and career-best tally for goals kicked, with 12 goals.
 She signed a long-term contract extension in December to stay with the Eagles until 2026.

 Gibson was again West Coast's leading goalkicker for the 2024 AFL Women's season, kicking 8 goals from 10 games.